GonzaloPardoVillalibre/HAR-AI-FRAMEWORK/framework/train/README.md

 ### Can I still use this framework if...
 `...
 I dont have multiple subjects?`
-Yes, but you  have to tune your data as dataset split into validation, test and traing sets is made via this tag.
-Eg:
+Yes, but you  have to tune your data as dataset split into training, validation and test sets is made via this tag.
+E.g.:

 - Train subjects: S01, S02, S03 (only files from this subjects are taken for training).
 - Test subjects: S04 (only files from this subjects are taken for testing).